 According to American Rivers, fracking threatens rivers and streams that provide clean drinking water, habitat for fish and wildlife, and recreational opportunities, such as fishing and boating.
 Many of America’s greatest rivers are under threat from natural gas development.
 They include the Upper Delaware, Susquehanna, Monongahela, and Hoback Rivers.

 A PNAS study found that drinking wells near the Marcellus Shale contained 17 times as much methane as those half a mile away.
 Part of the problem is that natural gas development enjoys exemptions from keystone environmental laws, such as the Safe Drinking Water Act and the Clean Water Act.

 “Unchecked by adequate safeguards, natural gas production has the potential to pollute clean water for millions of people.
 We have already experienced instances of surface and groundwater pollution, air pollution, soil contamination, habitat fragmentation, and erosion from extracting gas from shale using fracking,” American Rivers said.

-While it is widely suspected that fracking pollutes waterways, it is becoming increasingly apparent that the practice can also cause earthquakes.
+While it is widely suspected that natural gas fracking pollutes waterways, it is becoming increasingly apparent that the practice can also cause earthquakes.
 According to scientists with the U.S. Geological Survey (USGS), the oil and gas industry is “almost certainly” responsible for the earthquakes in the U.S. Midwest.

 The midsection of America is a relatively quiet geologically zone, but in 2009 USGS seismologist Bill Ellsworth noticed a dramatic increase in the number of quakes in this area.
 Ellsworth and his colleagues watched the number of quakes go from an average of 20 tremors a year to more 50 in 2009, 87 in 2010 and 134 last year.